Your fractional CFO for owner-operated elective medicine practices.

 Monitor

-Monitor Plus: everything in Monitor plus the cohort overlay.
-Four named local peers, the practices in your geographic competitive set, tracked against you, with peer-movement and AI-visibility and pricing-drift alerts, written analyst commentary, a before/after visual-asset inventory, and the top three actions for the month.
+Monitor Plus: the same report card with the competition on it.
+Everything in Monitor plus the cohort overlay: four named local peers, the practices in your geographic competitive set, tracked against you, with peer-movement and AI-visibility and pricing-drift alerts, written analyst commentary, a before/after inventory of your public marketing surfaces, and the top three actions for the month.
 The richest read we sell without a retainer.
 It replaces the manual peer research your team would otherwise hand-build, and hands back the analyst read on the three things to do this month.
 View a sample briefing (PDF) → | Talk about Monitor Plus →

 Advise